Soundproofing and Noise Control Frequently Asked Questions

-What level does noise become harmful to me?
+At what level does noise become harmful to me?

-Driven by OSHA standards, corporate safety departments and insurance carriers, noise levels are typically set 85 dB-A as the high noise level.
-Individuals exposed to this noise are permitted to work an 8 hour shift with hearing protection.
-Administrative and engineered controls should be taken to reduce the employees noise exposure at 85 dB-A.
+Driven by OSHA standards, corporate safety departments, and insurance carriers, noise levels are typically set 85 dB-A as the high noise level.
+Individuals exposed to this noise are permitted to work an 8-hour shift with hearing protection.
+Administrative and engineered controls should be taken to reduce the employee’s noise exposure at 85 dB-A.

 What is N.R.C.?

-The Noise Reduction Coefficient of a product is the average absorption across four octave band center frequencies.
+The Noise Reduction Coefficient of a product is the average absorption across four-octave band center frequencies.
 (250 Hz., 500 Hz., 1000 Hz., 2000 Hz.)
 You can roughly estimate that a product with an NRC .75 will absorb 75% of the sound energy that hits it.
 The highest level is NRC 1.0.

 What is STC?

 A single number decibel rating of the transmission loss properties of a product.
 Doors, windows, walls, floors, etc. soundproofing is tested to determine how much noise passes through.
 The testing determines a product’s STC.
 The higher the number the better.

 How do we prevent equipment from overheating in a noise enclosure?